 Reviews of decisions

 In the interests of fairness and accountability, two review mechanisms were introduced in October 2012 in relation to the gateway process.
-These mechanisms allow an independent body to review some decisions by councils and Planning & Infrastructure.
+These mechanisms allow an independent body to review some decisions by councils and the department.
 In particular:

 - Pre-Gateway reviews: which may be requested by a proponent if a council has not supported, or not made a decision within 90 days, on a planning proposal.
 These reviews are informed by advice from joint regional planning panels (or the Planning Assessment Commission (PAC) in the City of Sydney council area).

-- Gateway reviews: which may be requested by a council or proponent following a gateway determination by Planning & Infrastructure, but before community consultation on the proposal has commenced.
+- Gateway reviews: which may be requested by a council or proponent following a gateway determination by the department, but before community consultation on the proposal has commenced.
 These reviews are informed by advice from the PAC.

 Tracking a plan or review

-All planning proposals and reviews are available via Planning & Infrastructure’s online tracking systems to enable the proponent, authorities and the public to track the progress of a plan or review at the following locations:
+All planning proposals and reviews are available via the department's online tracking systems to enable the proponent, authorities and the public to track the progress of a plan or review at the following locations:

 In some instances the Joint Regional Planning Panels (JRPPs) may be appointed as the Relevant Planning Authority to finalise a Planning Proposal.
 In those instances, information about the planning proposal and its progress may be found on the Regional Panels website.

-Planning & Infrastructure has updated and re-published two guides to assist in understanding about the gateway process and independent reviews:
+The Department of Planning & Environment has updated and re-published two guides to assist in understanding about the gateway process and independent reviews:

 - Guide to Preparing Local Environmental Plans (Department of Planning & Infrastructure - April 2013) is an overarching guide about all elements of the new system.
 This latest version contains additional Parliamentary Counsel's Office requirements for drafting and finalising delegated plans.
 Councils should ensure they comply with the updated requirements when seeking a draft of an instrument from the Parliamentary Counsel's Office as part of the plan making process.
 The updated document also contains revised contact details for the Parliamentary Counsel's Office.